dicej/component-sandbox-demo/README.md

 `host.py` accepts zero or more `exec` strings (e.g. newline-delimited statements) followed by a final `eval` string (i.e. an expression).
 Note that any symbols you declare in an `exec` string must be explicitly added to the global scope using `global`.
-This ensures it is visible to subsequent `exec` and `eval` strings.
+This ensures they are visible to subsequent `exec` and `eval` strings.

 ```shell-session